MSO Workshop addresses Special Programs challenges, resources

-The Mission Support Operations workshop offered an opportunity for attendees to participate in vital training for key MSO responsibilities, share best practices, establish new processes, gain insight into the contract management office challenges and develop solutions.
+FORT GREGG-ADAMS, Va. – The Defense Contract Management Agency Special Programs Mission Support Operations office recently held a workshop at the agency’s headquarters here July 16-18.Thirty-five workshop attendees from Maryland, Texas, Virginia, and California received training for key MSO responsibilities, shared best practices, established new processes, gained insight into the contract management office challenges and developed resolutions.

+“The MSO vision is ‘working to provide mission support excellence,’” said Kari Edwards, MSO director.
+“The workshop was a first-of-its-kind training to ensure continuity across Special Programs where we received the training, tools and resources needed to help mission support personnel meet our vision.”

+According to Edwards, the MSO training event helped team members excel at their duties, enhance multi-functional skill sets and create better working relationships.

 |Date Taken: